SUPPORT, MODEL, MENTOR

 COST TO INCARCERATE

 The cost of incarcerating an inmate in Kentucky is close to $19,000 per inmate per year.
 There are approximately 21,000 men and women incarcerated in Kentucky prisons and jails.
 Kentucky spends about $450 million annually on corrections.
 Spending on corrections has quadrupled over the past two decades.
 Over the course of time, 95% of those who are incarcerated will be released and will return to our communities.
 Unfortunately, support systems that prepare ex-offenders to return and to live healthy, productive, crime-free lives are limited.

 While safety has been maintained, efforts at rehabilitation and restoration have not been as effective, largely due to the over-crowded conditions in our prisons.
 Most experts in areas of corrections agree that the most effective approach to reducing our prison population is to reduce the high rate of recidivism.
 Studies show that the high rate of recidivism is directly related to personal and situational characteristics, including the individual's social environment of peers, family, community, and state-level policies.
-Few ex-offenders are prepared for reintegration into our communities.
+Few returning citizens are prepared for reintegration into our communities.
 They seldom meet minimum educational standards and have little employment history.
 Because few people want to house them, former inmates usually return to familiar environments conducive to crime, or end up in homeless shelters.

 If we could lower the rate of recidivism, not only would fewer people become crime victims, but taxpayers would save approximately $52 per day per inmate.
 In addition, criminal justice expenses (public defenders and legal fees) health care expenses (Medicaid and Medicare), and social services expenses (dependent child welfare programs and food stamps) would dramatically drop.